smilagros246/ROS2HumbleDocker/README.md

-# ROS2 Foxy Docker
+# ROS2 Humble Docker

-This container contains the scripts to build and run a ROS2 Foxy Fitzroy container.
+This container contains the scripts to build and run a ROS2 Humble container.
 This repository is inspired by Tim Dupont's ROSNoetic docker. https://github.com/PXLAIRobotics/ROSNoeticDocker